mwhatter/OpenPhalanX/README.md

 OpenPhalanX utilizes several APIs to facilitate its operations, each of which require API keys.
 These keys should be added to the locations specified in the `API_Keys&Extensions.txt` file.

+This repository has a directory titled "Integrations" which contains additional file submission python helpers and button click code.
+I do not have an api key for all of these integrations and the code you select may not have been tested.

+Comment out any api queries you want to exclude from the prompts for Get Intel and Sandbox URL/Retrieve Report.
+Add any api's you wish to query as needed(email mwhatter@openphalanx for assistance).

 ## Features

-OpenPhalanX offers an array of features designed to facilitate remote system management, monitoring, and securing.
+OpenPhalanX offers an array of features designed to facilitate remote system management, monitoring, and security.

 For a comprehensive list of features, please refer to the "?" button within Defending_Off_the_Land.ps1.

+For tooltips, hover over each button.

 ## Usage